spillingweb/filosamtale/README.md

 # Filosamtale - Official Repository

-This repository houses the source code for [Filosamtale](https://www.filosamtale.com/), a web platform dedicated to philosophical dialogue, guidance, and practice.
+This repository houses the source code for [Filosamtale](https://www.filosamtale.no/), a web platform dedicated to philosophical dialogue, guidance, and practice.
 The site is built as a high-performance web application leveraging server-side capabilities, modern UI components, visual content management, and strict data privacy compliance.

 ## 🛠️ Technology Stack

+This project is built using modern web development tools to ensure performance, type safety, and an excellent developer and content-editor experience.

 - **Framework:** [TanStack Start](https://tanstack.com/start/latest) — Full-stack framework built on TanStack Router
 - **Core Library:** [React 19](https://react.dev/)